COLA508/ESP32_IOT_SmartFarm_Kit/docs/source/Introduction.rst

 ----

-*This smart home development kit, built around the ESP32-DevKit development board, utilizes 2.54 standard interface components for connectivity.
-Users can control home devices manually, through voice recognition, or through a mobile app, enabling a variety of smart home functions, including door and window openings, light adjustment, RGB ambient lighting, and fan control.
-Through programming and app-based remote control, users can experience the joy of IoT control and understand the collaborative working principles of sensors and actuators.*
+*This smart farm development kit uses a high-performance ESP32 development board as its core control unit and employs modular components with standard 2.54mm pitch interfaces for easy connection and expansion.
+The system supports three interaction methods: manual operation, voice recognition, and remote control via a mobile app.
+Users can easily manage various farm equipment, such as water pumps, lighting, and fan operation.
+By learning Arduino programming and remote real-time operation via the mobile app, users can not only experience the intelligent control benefits of IoT technology firsthand but also gain a deeper understanding of the complete collaborative working mechanism of sensor perception, data communication, and actuator linkage, thereby mastering the core principles and application methods of IoT systems.*
 ----

 Bill of Materials
 -----------------

-The following table lists all components included in the **ESP32-IOT-SmartHome-kit**.
+The following table lists all components included in the **ESP32-IOT-SmartFarm-kit**.
 Please check carefully to ensure that all parts are complete before starting.

 .. list-table::
    :header-rows: 1